SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/jasper.html.md

 > The **SIM details** menu item requires you to have a login for Jasper Control Center.
 This login is independently provided by your administrator.

-Finally, if the device is still not reporting to Cumulocity, there may be a configuration or software problem on the device.
+If the device is still not reporting to Cumulocity, there may be a configuration or software problem on the device.

 * The device may have lost its credentials, for example, due to a factory reset or full loss of power.
 In this case, you can [re-register the device](/guides/users-guide/device-management#device-registration).
 * There may be a configuration or software problem with the device, which has to be analyzed in a device-specific way.